MoleMan1024/audiowagon/docs/index.markdown

 ## Limitations

+- The app will *not* work with the *Volvo EX30* car, because the Android software in that car does not support *USB host mode*
 - The app will *not* work with Polestar/Volvo OTA car software version 2.0 nor 2.1.
 You will need the car software version 2.2 or higher that includes the CarPlay Update (or 1.9 or lower) which re-enables the USB data connection.
 - The app can *not* play back **.wma** files.
 Also Android does not support files encoded with "Apple Lossless Audio